WantongLi111/Syndrome-of-change/README.md

  (iii) example_syndrome.ipynb draws some figures to illustrate user cases, such as global syndrome identification, extreme detection, etc.

 # Note:
- (i) We will make a repository of data at Zenodo Li, W. (2025).
+ (i) If you need to run the codes, please download the data.zip firest.
+Due to the size of data is large, we will make a repository of data at Zenodo Li, W. (2025).
 Data for Diagnosing Syndromes of Biosphere-Atmosphere-Socioeconomic Change [Data set].
-Zenodo. https://doi.org/10.5281/zenodo.14876723, including second-level data which can be used to reproduce all analyses described above;
+Zenodo. https://doi.org/10.5281/zenodo.14876723, which includes second-level data which can be used to reproduce all analyses described above;

  (ii) The raw datasets used to compute all analysis results are shared with public links in the paper.